 This raw, painful memoir is undoubtedly cathartic for the author, and must represent her own truths; as such, it is difficult to criticize.
 Yet the reader who is exposed to the family history may well have questions about Prachi’s interpretation of them, and of her assignment of blame.

 Gupta associates most of her family problems with racism and the Indian attitude of hiding family problems (‘log kya kahenge’).
 To a reader, though, some of the problems seem to be caused by poor choices.
-The family was happy in diverse Silicon Valley, but moved every few years, thus forcing the children to deal with new schools and making friends in unwelcoming communities.
-This was largely because Gupta’s father — a successful Silicon Valley tech worker in the Asian-welcoming Bay Area — decided to start on the long 10 year path to retraining as a doctor.
+The family was happy in diverse Silicon Valley, but moved to other US states every few years, thus forcing the children to deal with new schools and making friends in unwelcoming communities.
+These moves were largely because Gupta’s father — a successful Silicon Valley tech worker in the Asian-welcoming Bay Area — decided to start on the long 10 year path to retraining as a doctor.
 Gupta thinks he made this decision because he wanted to have higher status and be admired, but this is not a very persuasive argument since her father was also the man who said

 in 10 years, nerdy techs will rule the world.